Samsung's new Galaxy Watch Active 2 adds ECG, LTE and matches your shirt

-Samsung has unveiled the Galaxy Watch Active 2 smartwatch just six months after the Galaxy Watch Active was released at the Galaxy S10 event in February and two days before its expected Note 10 launch event.
-It's not common to get a sequel the same year as the original, but Samsung is bending the rules.
+Samsung has unveiled the Galaxy Watch Active 2 smartwatch just six months after the Galaxy Watch Active was released at the Galaxy S10 event in February, and two days before its expected Note 10 launch event.
+It's not common to get a sequel in the same year as the original, but Samsung is bending the rules.
 Just like the company's Note phone and Galaxy S phones have two different launch cycles, so too do Samsung's watches.
-The Active 2 may cost $80 more that the first-gen Galaxy Watch Active ($279 for the cheapest 40mm non-LTE version vs $199 for the original), but it definitely seems like the better deal.
+The Active 2 may cost $80 more that the first-gen Galaxy Watch Active ($279 for the cheapest 40mm non-LTE version vs. $199 for the original), but it definitely seems like the better deal.
 Though they look similar, the Active 2 has more features.
-It has new ECG (which isn't medically cleared yet), improved heart rate and an accelerometer, there's an LTE option (price pending) and it brings back the spinning outer dial that we loved on older Galaxy watches.
+It has new ECG sensor (which isn't medically cleared yet), improved heart rate and an accelerometer.
+There's an LTE option (price pending), and it brings back the spinning outer dial that we loved on older Galaxy watches.
 But in this watch it's a haptic-response touch bezel instead of a physical one.

 A few design upgrades on the Active 2